My Grey Horse at The Village Underground

 Pete, vocals, repeatedly chants “I still don’t understand” in the last song of the set, the lead song from their debut album, coming out later this month.
 Singing these words, he manages to unpack and hand out a special kind of feeling that in warm-up gigs is normally chucked in a box, hidden somewhere backstage for the headliner to deliver.
 It is a piece of his soul he glimmers for the audience, and if he could only show that flickering piece of passion a few more times during the set the gig would be on a completely different level.
 The vocals may be lacking in perfection at times, but what difference does that make when the presence, warmth and song-writing is all in place?

-For further information about My Grey Horse and future events visit here.
+For further information and future events visit My Grey Horse’s website here.

 Watch the video for Days Shall Follow here: